-Cambodia Emergency Medical Services and Pre-Hospital Training Project
+Cambodia Emergency Medical Services and Capacity Building Project

-In Prey Veng, there is significant need to train first responders (road police, community volunteers, and health center staff).
+In Cambodia, there is significant need to train first responders (road police, community volunteers, and health center staff).

-Cambodia has seen a 70% increase in the volume of road traffic over the last 5 years, but has been unprepared for this growth.
-The number of fatalities has almost doubled in the last five years.
-According to the Cambodia Road Crash and Victim Information System 2011 data, in the provinces only 20% of casualties can reach the first health facility in less than 30 minutes; 42% took more than 2 hours.
+Cambodia has seen a 70% increase in the volume of road traffic over the last 6 years, but has been unprepared for this growth.
+The number of fatalities has almost doubled in the last eight years.
+According to the Cambodia Road Crash and Victim Information System 2012 data, in the provinces only 20% of casualties can reach the first health facility in less than 30 minutes; 42% took more than 2 hours.
 People are dying due to insufficient first aid at the scene, slow transport to a hospital, and not enough trained medical help at the hospital.

-- Reduce the number of deaths from trauma by implementing an effective emergency medical service system in Prey Veng Province.
+- Reduce secondary injuries and mortality from trauma by implementing emergency medical services in eight provinces.

 - Integrate a PCR (Patient Care Form) into all the provincial hospitals and Emergency units of the 8 project provinces.